anphonic/ej2-aspnetmvc-docs/src/maps/maps/customization.md

 * Winkel3
 * AitOff

-By default, the Maps are rendered by the "**Mercator**" projection type in which the Maps are rendered based on the coordinates.
+By default, the Maps are rendered by the **Mercator** projection type in which the Maps are rendered based on the coordinates.
 So, the Maps is not stretched.
 To change the type of projection in the Maps, the `ProjectionType` property is used.

 {% aspTab template="maps/customization/projection", sourceFiles="projection.cs" %}